What is equity in a business?

 Equity Financing

-It is normal for people to confuse debt funding and equity funding as equity funding also involves funds.
-Nevertheless, equity funding is when money is obtained from investors in a company in exchange for company shares.
+It is normal for people to confuse debt funding and equity funding as it also involves funds.
+Nevertheless, equity funding is when money is obtained from investors in exchange for company shares.
 These investors are not ones like your friends, family, or other small investors.
 They are usually from big investors like venture capitalists and angel investors.

-The best thing about equity financing for startups is that it is the investors who are taking the risk.
+The best thing about this for startups is that it is the investors who are taking the risk.
 And with them giving you funding, you will have enough to grow your business without worrying about interest payments that come with bank loans (debt financing).
-This also means that if your company ends up failing, you do not have to pay anything back to the investor.
-Although everything is great for the founders when getting equity financing for their startups, there are downsides to it too.
-To get funding, a part of the company has to be given to the investor.
+This also means that if your firm ends up failing, you do not have to pay anything back to the investor.

-With this, you will have to consider them as partners, where they have a say in all the major decisions in the company.
+With this, you will have to consider them as partners, where they have a say in all the major decisions.
 So, if you were wondering why an investor would invest in the company and take up so much risk, this is the reason why.
 The investors would have a share of the profits earned by the company as well.
-And if the company fails, all the assets are sold and the amount obtained is given to the investors (after all the creditors are paid off, if any).
+And if it fails, all the assets are sold and the amount obtained is given to the investors (after all the creditors are paid off, if any).

 What are the advantages and disadvantages of equity financing?

-With the above information covered, let’s now talk about the various advantages and disadvantages of equity financing in detail:
+With the above information covered, let’s now talk about the various advantages and disadvantages in detail:

 • If the company fails, you would not have to pay any money to the investors for what they invested in the business.